fraterrisus/walkthroughs/dragon-wars/maps/magan-underworld.md

 **Entrance to Irkalla's Realm (26,16):** You won't be allowed to pass through this doorway unless someone in your party has successfully prayed at a statue of Irkalla somewhere Topside (Purgatory or Smuggler's Cove).

-**The Leap of Faith (28,17):** There's absolutely no indication of this anywhere, but if you step over the railing to the N you will be rewarded with +5 AP.
+**The Leap of Faith (28,17):** There's absolutely no indication anywhere that you should do this, but if you step over the railing to the N you will be rewarded with +5 AP.

 **The Isle of Woe (04,16–06,18)**: You need the **Golden Boots** to get here; hop over from (02,17).
 On your first visit you'll find Irkalla in chains.
 Free her with the **Silver Key** (acquired from Nergal) and she'll give you the **Water Potion**.
 Later, once you've retrieved the **Skull of Roba** and given it to the Dwarven smiths, you can come back here to acquire the **Sword of Freedom** (1d100, +15 AV, +5 AC, STR 15).